 him stands a woman of equal conviction and dedication to the

 Debbie Beth-Halachmy first met Eitan through a mutual friend at a horse show.
 It was then she began a journey that is continued today as a determined promoter, marketer and passionate supporter of both her husband and the Morgan breed.

-Side by side with her husband, Debbie has worked tirelessly to develop and create “Western Dressage” a division that is becoming increasingly popular at horse shows across the country.
+Side by side with her husband, Debbie has worked tirelessly to develop and create “Cowboy Dressage” a division that is becoming increasingly popular at horse shows across the country.

 Debbie has spearheaded the creation of Light Hands Horsemanship,

 a collaboration of several nationally ranked clinicians with attendees

 from all across the United States as well as several other countries.